Working with low level patients that have dementia can be a challenge when your goal is to find treatment activities that are both purposeful and fun.

 Because they were black and white, I colored the dots to coordinate with the colors on the dominos.

 I next cut the domino copies in different sized strips.
-If you have a very low level patient, they may only be able to match 3 at a time or someone with a higher level may be able to do 6 or more.
+If you have a patient that has a low cognitive level, they may only be able to match 3 at a time or someone with a higher level may be able to do 6 or more.

 Place them horizontally vs vertically for the patient, as we tend to look left to right in the direction of reading and tape them down to the table.